Kozphy/Note/40-49 Program_Computer/43_DB (Database)/48.03 database/10_sql_book/Item 1_ Verify That All Tables Have a Primary Key.md

 > 1. When you define a primary key, most database systems enforce the definition with a unique index.
 A unique index on more than one column requires the database system to do more work.
 > 2. Performing a join on a primary key is quite common, but doing so on multiple columns in a primary key is more complex and slower.

-## Things to Remember
-- `All tables should have` a column (or set of columns) designated as a `primary key`.
-- If you are concerned about `duplicate values in a non-key column`, you can define a `unique index` on the column to ensure integrity.
-- `Use as simple a key` as possible, with values that do `not need to be updated`.